pbthapa123/static_code_analyzer/User Interface/README.md

 - These codes work together.gui.py uses StaticAnalyzer to analyze the code from a file, and then it displays the results in a text area.

 ## Purpose & Value
-- Ensures high-quality code by detecting code smells.
+- Ensures high-quality code by detecting code smells and displaying in the GUI window.
 - Helps developers maintain clean, efficient, and readable code.
-- Assists in AI-assisted code review by integrating machine learning for better insights.
+- Assists in AI-assisted code review by integrating machine learning for better observations and results.
+This might or might not be used depending on the time availability.

 ## Technologies Used
 - **Python** (Core Programming)
 - **Tkinter** (GUI for user-friendly interaction)
-- **Machine Learning** (For advanced code smell detection)
+- **Machine Learning (possibly)** (For advanced code smell detection)

 ## Setup Instructions